pramnora/MS-DOS/README.md

 >>C:>DIR /?

+...and, this will explain exactly what the command does/or, is used for...;
-...and, this will show you what are the commands other options.
+and, also, show you what are the command's other options/(if any).

 Write text to the output screen...